Courier-Package-Manager/Courier/README.md

 Actions component of this project, mainly that being un-needed dependencies such as scrutinizer (provided coverage however codecov already provides coverage).

+In relation to how these tests are impelemented in contribution or pull requests, please see the contributing section below.

 ## Contributing
 When making commits in a forked repository (with the intent of a pr) please ensure that